-The U.S. economy has arguably the most constructive possible backdrop with which to face risks of stagflation and recession.
+The U.S. economy had arguably the most constructive possible backdrop with which to face risks of stagflation and recession.

-- GDP growth in the post-pandemic period stabilized above its trend pace of 2.0-2.5%, driven largely by strong consumer activity (about two-third of GDP). - Consumers have been boosted by a well-balanced labor market, and both income and wealth effects supporting high-income segments in particular. - We now believe the U.S. economy has a 50% probability of moving into recession in the
+- GDP growth in the post-pandemic period stabilized above its trend pace of 2.0-2.5%, driven largely by strong consumer activity (about two-thirds of GDP). - Consumers have been boosted by a well-balanced labor market, with both income and wealth effects supporting high-income segments in particular. - We believe the U.S. economy has a strong possibility of a slowdown in the coming 12 months, responding to new tariff measures and broader policy uncertainty as households face higher prices and companies pause hiring and investment plans.